Prathyusha-2310/Internship_projects/README.md

-# CalculatorWithLoop
+# Number Guessing Game

-This is a simple command-line calculator program implemented in Java.
-The calculator allows users to perform basic arithmetic operations such as addition, subtraction, multiplication, and division.
-The program will continuously ask the user if they want to perform another calculation until they decide to exit.
+This is a simple command-line number guessing game implemented in Java.
+The game prompts the user to guess a randomly generated number between 1 and 100.
+The player receives feedback on whether their guess is too high or too low, and the game continues until they correctly guess the number.

 ## Features

-- Supports addition, subtraction, multiplication, and division operations.
+- Random number generation between 1 and 100.
-- Input validation for division by zero.
+- Feedback for each guess (too high, too low, or correct).
-- Allows multiple calculations in one session using a loop.
+- Keeps track of the number of attempts made by the user.
-- User can terminate the program by typing "no" after each calculation
+- Simple and user-friendly command-line interface.